cloudflare/cloudflare-docs/content/workers-ai/tutorials/creating-a-recommendation-api.md

 difficulty: Beginner
 content_type: 📝 Tutorial
 pcx_content_type: tutorial
-title: Creating a recommendation system for an e-commerce site using Cloudflare's AI services'
+title: Creating a recommendation system for an e-commerce site using Cloudflare's AI services
 weight: 2
 tags:
   - AI
 ---

-# Creating a recommendation system for an e-commerce site using Cloudflare's AI services'
+# Creating a recommendation system for an e-commerce site using Cloudflare's AI services

 E-commerce and media sites often work on increasing the average transaction value to boost profitability.
 One of the strategies to increase the average transaction value is "cross-selling," which involves recommending related products.
 Cloudflare offers a range of products designed to build mechanisms for retrieving data related to the products users are viewing or requesting.
 In this tutorial, you will experience developing functionalities necessary for cross-selling by creating APIs for related product searches and product recommendations.